vargovema/SizexBM-and-SizexBeta-ports/README.md

 <tr><td style="text-align:left">High</td><td>0.409</td><td>7.055</td><td>-29.837</td><td>20.821</td></tr>
 <tr><td colspan="5" style="border-bottom: 1px solid black"></td></tr></table>

+Table 4 was created using the package stargazer by Hlavac (2018).

-### 2. report estimates of FF alphas, factor loadings, and regression R2s
+### Reporting estimates of FF alphas, factor loadings, and regression R-squared values

 The results of OLS regression models build based on the time-series that track 25 Size x Beta portfolio monthly returns can be observed in Table 5.
 The results suggest that most of the factor loadings tend to carry high significance levels above 99%.
 However, the HML factor seems to be not significant for market caps of big size and book-to-market values of 3 and 4 (see the last table in Table 5).
 Moreover, the HML factor loadings for high book-to-market values of sizes 3 and 4 are not significant as well.
 Concerning the SMB factor, it seems to not carry significance only for low book-to-market equity of size 4 and 4 book-to-market value of size big.
 The R-squared values of the models in Table 5 tend to be lower than those in Table 2.
 Nevertheless, the emerging pattern seems to be quite different since the R-squared values tend to increase for higher book-to-market equities, however, the pattern does not hold for big market caps.
 When it comes to the alpha values, approximately half of them do not carry any significance.
 Moreover, Table 7 suggests that the alphas are positive on average which is not the case for 25 Size x BM portfolios.
 Also, all the factor loadings tend to be quite similar for both portfolios with market premium and HML carrying low average loadings for 25 Size x Beta portfolios as depicted in Table 7.